AlwaysRightInstitute/clang/README.md

 - [Creating and using Clang plugin with Xcode](http://railsware.com/blog/2014/02/28/creation-and-using-clang-plugin-with-xcode/)
 - [Create a working compiler with the LLVM framework](http://www.ibm.com/developerworks/library/os-createcompilerllvm1/), [Part2](http://www.ibm.com/developerworks/library/os-createcompilerllvm2/)

+### Hack in a new runtime

+Let's start hacking in support for a new runtime.
+As mentioned the primary thing which needs to be adjusted is the code generator which transforms the AST into LLVM IR.

+Open the Xcode project and browse to:

+    Sources / Clang libraries / clangCodeGen / Source Files

+This is the code generator.

+#### Step 1: Create a new generator class for the runtime

+Now Clang already comes with support for a set of different runtimes.
+Those are grouped into two families: Mac and GNU, which both have a set of variants (eg fragile vs non-fragile etc etc)

+The runtime specific code generation parts are separated out in subclasses of the 'CGObjCRuntime' class, e.g. there is CGObjCGCC (the runtime coming with the GCC compiler), CGObjCGNUstep (the modern GNUstep runtime), CGObjCObjFW (the runtime of the ObjFW kit).

+So, it is kinda obvious what we need to do first: Create a new runtime class.

+Ours will be of neither family, it'll sideline both.
+Check the GIT commit to see what needs to be done.
+To avoid having to implement every single code generator from the beginning, there is a base class which just contains the 'virtuals' of CGObjCRuntime, with an abort() (CGObjCSwifterVirtual.h).
+Our class itself lives in CGObjCSwifter.h/cpp.
+Right now it's rather empty.

+#### Step 2: Hook up the new runtime class to the driver

+Upcoming ...

 ### To be continued ...

 Continue text here :-)